-These apps are designed to help expedite billing cycles and approve expenses on the go, and are usually configurable enough for any business to adjust them to its operation pace.
+These apps are designed to help expedite billing cycles and approve expenses on-the-go and are usually configurable enough for any business to adjust them to its operational pace.
 The core rationale behind them is to help collect payments faster and detect slow and ineffective practices that were not visible before.
 Their biggest advantage is being able to produce detailed graphical reports on how time and resources are being used in each company.

 So what does accounting software do?
 Here are some of the features of accounting software:

-Of course, the answer to this question depends mostly on the specific needs and priorities of your business, but there are several key criteria each system has to meet to be worth the money you’re investing.
-Here are few thoughts on what you should be looking for:
+Of course, the answer to this question depends mostly on the specific needs and priorities of your business.
+Still, there are several key criteria each system has to meet to be worth the money you’re investing in.
+Here are a few thoughts on what you should be looking for:

 Accounting is not exactly the cheapest and small-biz friendliest software arena you will come across.
 Much of its premium functionality and instant technical support is still reserved for enterprises, but that doesn’t mean a quality system cannot be found below that line.

-In general, accounting & finance systems come with flexible monthly/yearly subscriptions or single time quote-based licenses, while some of them are also available for free (or offer an unpaid package for small teams or such looking for basic functionalities).
-The gaps between different plans are usually formed by differences in available features, number of users, available storage, and access to support.
+In general, accounting & finance systems come with flexible monthly/yearly subscriptions or single time quote-based licenses.
+At the same time, some of them are also available for free (or offer an unpaid package for small teams or such looking for basic functionalities).
+The gaps between different plans are usually formed by differences in available features, number of supported users, available storage, and access to support.

 Here are the costs of accounting software of popular vendors:

 Scalability and customization.
-Due to the fact that accounting deals with a non-creative subject, there is little developers can do to make the digitized process more engaging than usual.
+Because accounting deals with a non-creative subject, there is little developers can do to make the digitized process more engaging than usual.
 Thus, accounting systems won’t be the most thrilling and open-to-configuration apps you can get your hands on.
 What could be a good course of action on your behalf is to choose a customizable solution and make sure you can implement your rules and business specifications inside.
 This will also ensure that you won’t have to replace the system as your business starts developing.

 A central position for workflow automation.
-Accounting software developers are now focused on what more can be done to facilitate accounting, basically giving accountants and finances experts a break, and getting more of the heavy lifting off their shoulders.
-In technical terms, this means that workflow automation is rising, and soon there will be no data entry of operation that won’t be automated.
+Accounting statistics show that software developers are now focused on what more can be done to facilitate accounting, basically giving accountants and finances experts a break, and getting more of the heavy lifting off their shoulders.
+In technical terms, this means that workflow automation is rising, and soon there will be no operation that won’t be automated.

 Deployment no other than in the cloud.
 It sounds almost incredible that all that complex accounting machinery companies took months to install will now become history, but that’s how it is.
-The new trend is cloud hosting, as it is a safer, faster, and considerably more affordable alternative.
+New accounting trends are leaning towards cloud hosting, as it is a safer, faster, and considerably more affordable alternative.

 Having reached this section, you most likely have a good idea of what type of accounting software to purchase.
-Before making that last hurdle, consider going for any free trial offered by a target vendor.
-If it’s Freshbooks, for example, you can easily sign up for Freshbooks free trial here.
+Before taking that last step, consider going for any free trial offered by a target vendor.
+If it’s Freshbooks, for example, you can easily sign up for its free trial.